Skip to main content

 • Examine substance use as a chronic relapsing disorder.

-• Explain what substances are used and abused and their effect on an indivudual's health and social functoning.
+• Explain what substances are used and abused and their effect on an individual's health and social functioning.

 Click here to start this lesson